djotaku/adventofcode/2021/Day_06/README.md

 So I will need to think a bit about how I do that.

-On possibility is to pass the list into a function that function returns the decremented list plus a new list of newly born lantern fish to add onto the end.
+One possibility is to pass the list into a function that function returns the decremented list plus a new list of newly born lantern fish to add onto the end. <- this is what I did for part one.

+For part 2, my computer started slowing to a crawl around day 157.
+As always the solution when things go bonkers is dictionaries/hashes/maps.
+I'm happy I was able to figure it out on my own.
+MAYBE when this is all over I'll come back and fix it so that both parts 1 and 2 are answered with one function.

 ## What I Learned

 ### Generic

 ### Python
+- Nothing
 ### Ruby
+- TBD
 ### Perl
+- TBD
 ### Go (Golang)
+- TBD
 ### Haskell
+- TBD